 Damaged structure is used as a long-term rental property and not as a second home or seasonal rental.
 Alternatively, the structure will be converted to a long-term rental property.

-Property has unrepaired Michael-related damages.
+Property has unrepaired Michael-related damage.

+Property location is environmentally feasible for repair or demolition and reconstruction.

 Property taxes are current.